OpenSurgery for Topological Assemblies: Introduction

 \section{Introduction}

 Practical quantum computing will be almost impossible in the absence of quantum error correcting codes (QECC), because the quantum hardware is not as reliable as the classical hardware.
-QECCs need to handle very high error rates, but at the same time the QECCs should introduce hardware and time overheads as low as possible.
-Furthermore, the QECCs should have a straightforward structure, such that they are easy to implement in the hardware.
-One of the realistic QECC choices, that fulfils the previous conditions, is the surface QECC, and major quantum computer proposals are using it to implement reliable quantum computations.
-Surface code protected computations can be implemented by braiding \cite{fowler2012surface}, lattice surgery\cite{horsman2012surface}, and twists\cite{litinski2018game}.
-Lattice surgery seems to be the most resource efficient option, because the introduced overheads (hardware and time) seem to be for most of the times orders of magnitude less than braiding \cite{litinski2018game}.
+QECCs need to handle comparatively high error rates, and at the same time the QECCs should introduce low hardware (physical qubits) and time overheads.
+An ideal QECC should have a straightforward structure, such that they are easy to implement in hardware.
+One of the realistic QECC choices that fulfils most of the previous conditions is the surface QECC, and major quantum computer proposals are using it to implement reliable quantum computations.
+Surface code protected computations can be implemented by braiding \cite{fowler2012surface}, lattice surgery\cite{horsman2012surface,litinski2018game}, and twists \cite{brown2017poking}.

-Lattice surgery uses \emph{patches} (e.g. Fig.~\ref{fig:1}), which represent logically encoded (QECC protected) qubits.
-Each patch abstracts a rectangular region of physical qubits arranged on a two-dimensional lattice.
-Quantum operations, are implemented by \emph{merging} and \emph{splitting} the patches.
-The patches have two boundary types, and the implemented quantum operation depends on which boundary types are merged and split.
-The result, after preparing circuits into interacting patches, is called a \emph{topological assembly}.
-Patch dimensions indicate QECC distance, which determines the time necessary for an operation.
-Thus, an assembly can be visualised as a set of cuboids (e.g. Fig.~\ref{fig:2} (b)).
+Lattice surgery seems to be the most resource efficient option\cite{litinski2018game}, because its overheads are for most of the usual computations lower than when using braiding \cite{paler2017synthesis}.
+In the following, we introduce OpenSurgery, the first compiler of arbitrary quantum circuits to lattice surgery structures.
+We describe the design of OpenSurgery, its features and performance.
+Finally, we formulate future work.

+This section includes a high level overview of the absolutely necessary concepts for introducing OpenSurgery.
 A detailed introduction to surface codes and lattice surgery is available in \cite{fowler2012surface} and \cite{horsman2012surface}.
+Lattice surgery uses \emph{patches} (e.g. Fig.~\ref{fig:1}) to represent logical qubits.
+Each patch is defined over a rectangular region of physical qubits arranged in a two-dimensional lattice.
+Patch dimensions indicate the distance of the surface code, and this influences the number of physical qubits as well as the time necessary for the error-correction.
+Each patch has two boundary types, and opposite boundaries are of the same type (e.g. in Fig.~\ref{fig:1} there are green and black boundaries).
+Quantum circuit gates are implemented by sequences of \emph{merge} and \emph{split} operations along patch boundaries.
+The types of boundaries used influences the implemented gate functionality.